PaulHaeberli/EnvMap3d-Raspberry-PI/README.md

 NOTE:

     This app will only run if the

-    Experimental desktop GL driver is off
+    Experimental desktop GL driver is off.

     you can change this setting by doing:

         sudo raspi-config

         selecting 9 - Advanced Options, then
         selecting AC - GL Driver, then
         selecting No, and restarting

     I have only tested this on Raspberry Pi 3 Model B I am working on makeing this work with the desktop GL driver running!

+    I am working on a new version of this that will work with the desktop GL driver turned on.

 To Install and Run: